-Shapewear has a reputation for being unforgiving, torturous even — the term “sausage casing” came up a lot in interviews for this story.
-No longer simply a fixture on red carpets, shapewear is now also for civilians who want instant lifting and tucking for special occasions, or even just for everyday wear.
-To find the best shapewear that’s also comfortable enough to wear to work, we spoke to 11 boutique owners, plus-size stylists, and Hollywood stylists and costume designers about their go-to styles.
-Then we combed our archives for any exceptional garments we’ve written about before.
-The 32 pieces of shapewear below take, well, many shapes, so the recommendations are organized by type of garment, from bodysuits to shorts to tanks to briefs to thongs to tights to leggings to lingerie; when applicable, each category leads with the stuff we heard about the most.
-(To skip ahead to any category, just click any of the linked words in the previous sentence.)
+To find the best shapewear that’s also comfortable enough to wear to work, we spoke to boutique owners, plus-size stylists, and Hollywood stylists and costume designers about their go-to styles.
+Then we combed our archives for any exceptional undergarments we’ve written and raved about before.
+That’s how we ended up with quite a long list of cool people-approved shapewear — so, to make things easier, we organized them by type of garment, from bodysuits to shorts to tanks to briefs to thongs to tights to leggings to lingerie; when applicable, each category leads with the stuff we heard about the most (hint: Spanx isn’t the only shapewear brand out there, but it’s a fan-favorite for a reason).
+If you need to skip ahead to any category, just click any of the linked words in the previous sentence.

 Best shaping bodysuits